 - Trim pieces.

-It was a fast and easy way to make the pillow.
+It was a fast and easy way to make a pillow.

 - Pin on the top piece to the bottom piece and then add the binding around 3 sides.